mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/connect-wallet.md

 ### 2. Connect a wallet via QRCode

 1. To connect with **QRCode**, use a ```QRCodeImage component```.
-This component already comes with a QRCode generator and a function that handles everything.
+The SDK already comes with a QRCode generator and a function that handles everything.

 2. Call `UpdateQRCode(string url)` by giving it a URL.
 You can then use `.SetImageActive(bool)` to activate/deactivate the QRCode.